The Alford Memorial Radio

 NEWS and UPCOMING EVENTS!

 On December 12, 2013 at 7:00pm we will hold our annual Christmas Party in the Recreation Hall of the Church.
-Like with Field Day, we ask you to please make your dinner reservations
+Please note, this is in a different part of the church from where we hold our usual meetings.
+Please drive around to the back of the church.

 The Alford Memorial Radio Club has lost a long time member